Diyow/PACE/README.md

     * **Cloudinary**: Obtain your credentials from your [Cloudinary Dashboard](https://cloudinary.com/console).
     * **Email**: Configure with your chosen email provider's SMTP details.

 4.  **Seed Initial Admin/User Data (Manual Process):**

+    **Why Manual?**
-   ***Why Manual?** The application UI currently allows admins to register organizers, but it does not have a direct sign-up page for creating the initial admin account.
-Attendee accounts are typically      created through a standard registration flow.
+    The application UI currently allows admins to register organizers, but it does not have a direct sign-up page for creating the initial admin and attendee account.
-   **Password Hashing Process:** You will first manually insert user data with a plain text password into MongoDB.
-Then, you'll run the hash-passwords.js script, which will connect to the database, find     these unhashed passwords, hash them, and update the user documents directly.
+    **Password Hashing Process:**
+    You will first manually insert user data with a plain text password into MongoDB.
+Then, you'll run the `hash-passwords.js` script, which will connect to the database, find these unhashed passwords, hash them, and update the user documents directly.

     **Steps:**

-    * Connect to your MongoDB instance using a tool like MongoDB Compass or the mongo shell.
+    1.  **Connect to your MongoDB instance** using a tool like MongoDB Compass or the `mongo` shell.
-    * Navigate to your database and the users collection.
+    2.  **Navigate to the `PACE_Database` database, and then select the `users` collection.** (This is where the user documents are stored).
-    * Manually insert a new document for the admin user.
-You'll need to define fields like name, email, role (e.g., "admin"), and password.
-For the password field, enter the desired plain text password.
+    3.  **Manually insert a new document for the admin/attendee user.** You'll need to define fields like `name`, `email`, `role` (e.g., "admin"/"attendee"), and `password`.
+For the `password` field, enter the desired plain text password.

-    * Example User Document Structure:
+        *Example User Document Structure (ensure it matches your Mongoose User model):*
+        ```json
         {
-      "name": "Admin User" // "Attendee User" , "email": "admin@example.com",
+          "name": "Admin User" / "Attendee User",
+          "email": "admin@example.com",
-      "password": "YourChosenPlainTextPassword", // The script will hash this "role": "admin" // "attendee"
+          "password": "YourChosenPlainTextPassword", // The script will hash this
+          "role": "admin" / "attendee"
+          // Add any other required fields from your User model
         }
+        ```

-  **Run the Hashing Script:** From your terminal, in the project's root directory, execute the hash-passwords.js script.
+    4.  **Run the Hashing Script:** From your terminal, in the project's root directory, execute the `hash-passwords.js` script.
-  'node hash-passwords.js'
         ```bash
         node hash-passwords.js
         ```

-  This script will connect to MongoDB, find users with unhashed passwords (or as per its logic), hash their passwords, and save the changes back to the database.
+        This script will connect to MongoDB, find users with unhashed passwords, hash their passwords, and save the changes back to the database.
-  **Verification (Optional):** After the script runs, you can check the user's document in MongoDB.
-The password field should now contain a hashed value, confirming the script worked as expected.
+    5.  **Verification (Optional):** After the script runs, you can check the user's document in MongoDB.
+The `password` field should now contain a hashed value, confirming the script worked as expected.

 5.  **Run the development server:**
     ```bash